 Depending on the notification you receive, you may want to view live video of your home to evaluate what’s going on.
 If you see a problem, you can then choose whether to call the police, a neighbor, or a friend, or check the home yourself.
 If you see that all is well, you can simply dismiss the alert.

-These apartment alarm systems typically connect only to a power outlet and a wireless connection to your Wi-Fi network, so the “installation” is easier than even the simplest DIY home security system.
+These apartment alarm systems typically use an electrical outlet for the plug-in power supply, and a wireless connection to your home Wi-Fi network.
+This means that the “installation” is easier than even the simplest DIY home security system.

 Before going any further, understand that all of these plug and play systems are self-monitored.
 This means that you must take action to call police or others, or investigate on your own.
 These systems do not contact a central station like most hardwired or wireless security alarm systems you’re probably familiar with; nor do they use GSM or other cellular reporting/communication.